Skip to main content

 Combine your passion for art with a deep dive into our shared cultural history.
 The minor in Art History introduces you to art through time, with coursework ranging from the Renaissance to modern and non-Western art.

-The minor in Art History is an excellent complement to any major, including:
+The minor in Art History is an excellent complement to several majors, including:

 Art History at UND